StuPro-TOSCAna/TOSCAna/docs/dev/plugins/kubernetes/test-environment.md

 # Setting up a Development/Test Environment

-In order to test the functionality of the Kubernetes plugin you need some sort of Kubernetes cluster.
+In order to test the functionality of the Kubernetes plugin, you need some sort of Kubernetes cluster.

 This short guide will describe to simple ways to setup a Kubernetes test and development environment.

 ## Using Minikube

 [Minikube](https://github.com/kubernetes/minikube) allows you to locally run a single node Kubernetes cluster inside of a virtual machine.

-After you have installed (Please consider reading the Official documentation to find out how to install it) Minikube just run:
+Consider reading the official documentation to find out how to install Minikube.
+After you have installed Minikube just run:
 ```Bash
 minikube start
 ```